LuiseFreese/M365BootCamp/MakeYourApp-HomeScreen.md

   💡 Width will automatically adjust

+* align your icons
   * Change the x position of the icons to 17, 193, 371, 555
   * Change the y positions of all icons to 1022
   * Create 4 new Labels
     * Click `Insert`
     * Click `Label`
+* label your icons
   * write `home`, `sessions`, `rating` and `twitter` in them.
+* align your labels
   * Change the x position of the lebels to 22, 179, 371, 555
   * Change the y positions of all labels to 1066
   * Select all icons and labels
   * rightclick, group